lldap/lldap/example_configs/minio.md

 Creating MinIO policies is outside of the scope for this document, but it is well documented by MinIO [here](https://min.io/docs/minio/linux/administration/identity-access-management/policy-based-access-control.html).
 Policies are written in JSON, are extremely flexible, and can be configured to be very granular.
 In this example we will be using one of the built-in Policies, `consoleAdmin`.
 We will be applying these policies with the `mc` command line utility.

 - Alias your MinIO instance: `mc alias set myMinIO http://<your-minio-address>:<your-minio-api-port> admin <your-admin-password>`
-- Attach a policy to your LDAP group: `mc admin policy attach myMinIO consoleAdmin --group='cn=minio_admin,ou=groups,dc=example,dc=com'`
+- Attach a policy to your LDAP group: `mc admin policy attach myMinIO consoleAdmin --group='cn=minio_user,ou=groups,dc=example,dc=com'`